 - A USB/Serial Adapter from UGREEN: USB 2.0 to RS232 DB9 Adapter Cable (FTDI)

 - E.g., $13 at Amazon (remember you might need two cables) - the one shown below is with the FTDI-FT232RL chipset.

 - PS: please note that UGREEN makes adapters with other chipsets as well so make sure you have the one with the FTDI chipset.

 - A Serial cable or a "modem female to female": DB9 null modem female to female slimline data transfer serial port adapter (please ensure you have the null modemversion)

 - Can be downloaded here to Linux, Windows, and Mac.

-There are several other combinations (driver and processor chip, cables, etc.), but above should get you started without spending too much money.
+There are several other combinations (driver and processor chip, cables, etc.), but the above should get you started while being reasonably priced.